mfelleisen/Santorini/Material/plan-v2.md

 Because this step is relatively large, we break it up into several steps.

+#### Develop a test script that runs all unit tests before you git-push.

 ### Stage 2

 To make this game even remotely interesting and good for a stage